RusseLDayao/RusselDayao_PorfolioProject/README.md

 • Explore Fitness, Music, and Education Content: Tap into the strong interest in #Fitness, #Music, and #Education by incorporating these themes into your content strategy to maximize reach and interaction in India.

-• Prioritize TikTok and YouTube for Video: Given their leading engagement rates, focus your video content efforts on TikTok for short-form and YouTube for longer-form content to maximize audience interaction in Germany.
+• Prioritize Instagram and Twitter for Video: Given their leading engagement rates, focus your video content efforts on Instagram for Live-stream and Twitter for longer-form content to maximize audience interaction in India.
 ### Germany
 • Embrace Video and Reels: Recognize the strong performance of both standard videos and Reels.
 Invest in creating compelling video content tailored to each format to capitalize on this trend.